mstevetodd/EngineDriver_Home/docs/operation/faq.rst

 Q. What is this **jmri.mstevetodd.com** in the server list?

   A. *jmri.mstevetodd.com* is a demo server, which can be used for testing.
-It has roster entries, turnouts, routes and an active panel for you to try.
+It has |ROSTER| entries, turnouts, routes and an active panel for you to try.

   .. note::
     :class: note-ed-hidden-title